-The Toxicology Department is responsible for the analysis of biological fluids and tissues for the presence or absence of alcohol, drugs, and poisons.
-The department has a wide array of instrumentation including: Gas Chromatography/Mass Spectrometry (GC/MS), Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS), Headspace Gas Chromatography, Headspace Gas Chromatography/Mass Spectrometry, and Enzyme Linked Immunosorbent Assay (ELISA).
+The Toxicology Department is responsible for the analysis of biological fluids and tissues for the presence or absence of alcohol, drugs, and/or poisons.
+The department is equipped with a wide array of instrumentation including Headspace Gas Chromatography, Headspace Gas Chromatography/Mass Spectrometry, Enzyme Linked Immunosorbent Assay (ELISA), Liquid Chromatography Quadrupole Time of Flight (LC-QTOF), Gas Chromatography/Mass Spectrometry (GC/MS), and Liquid Chromatography/Tandem Mass Spectrometry (LC-MS/MS).
 Additionally, the toxicologists interpret their findings in respect to impairment or toxicity of the compounds detected.

 The department primarily handles postmortem and driving under the influence (DUI) investigations.
 In addition, the department also handles criminal sexual conduct cases, moonshine cases, investigations into potential poisonings and provides emergency analytical services in life or death situations.
 Rapid preliminary analysis is provided in cases involving child fatalities or officer involved shootings.